funcool/urania/docs/sql.md

-# Solving the "N+1 Selects Problem" with Muse
+# Solving the "N+1 Selects Problem" with Urania

 The so-called [N+1 selects problem](http://ocharles.org.uk/blog/posts/2014-03-24-queries-in-loops-without-a-care-in-the-world.html) is characterized by a set of queries in a loop.